WoLfulus/cppscheduler/README.md

 Dependencies
 ------------

 **cppscheduler** depends on **boost**.
-If you want to compile the Visual Studio 2013 project, you must set BOOST_DIR environment variable with the path do boost include directory.
+If you want to compile the Visual Studio 2013 project, you must set BOOST_DIR environment variable with the path of boost's include directory.

 Usage
 -----